Dieter Fuchs: Managerial career

 drinking whisky with a "class enemy" in Mexico.

-Fuchs then beame coach at BSG Rotation Berlin in 1987.
+Fuchs then became coach at BSG Rotation Berlin in 1987.
 He coached BSG Rotation Berlin in the second-tier DDR-Liga until 1988.
 After the fall of the Berlin Wall, Fuchs was able to regain a top position.
 Fuchs became the Manager (Manager) and managing director (Geschäftsführer) at FC Berlin in August 1990.

 The early 1990s was a very difficult time for FC Berlin.
 The club lost most of its top players in transfers.
 Attendance figures were only a couple of hundred.
 The club's reputation as a former Stasi club made it difficult to find new sponsors, and the club was also plagued by hooliganism, which repeatedly caused negative headlines.

 As the manager and managing director, Fuchs skillfully handled the numerous player transfers at FC Berlin in the early 1990s, but was not successful in the search of new sponsors and the reorientation of the club.
 The club management at FC Berlin also failed to seek legal protection for the club's traditional crest, after BFC Dynamo had been rebranded as FC Berlin in 1990.
 This led to the rights to the crest ending up in the hands of people outside the club in 1992.

 Fuchs served as manager and managing director of FC Berlin until June 1995.
 He then continued to work for the club on a voluntary basis for another year.
 When coach Helmut Koch was dismissed in October 1995, Fuchs briefly took over as interim coach, until new coach Werner Voigt was able to take office.
 As interim coach, Fuchs led FC Berlin in the derby against 1.
 FC Union Berlin at home on the 13th matchday of the 1995–96 Regionalliga Nordost on 21 October 1995.
 FC Berlin lost the match 1–3.
-Fuchs was succeeded as manager and managing director at FC Berlin by Wolfgang Levin.
+Fuchs was succeeded as manager and managing director at FC Berlin by former Hertha BSC manager Wolfgang Levin.
 At that time, Fuchs was the last official of the "old era" left in the club.